Chrisescano/The-Bodega/README.md

 # The-Bodega
-DESCRIPTION: The Bodega Project is a point of sales application in which Users would be able to customize their own sandwich orders.
-It comes with multiple screens ranging from the Home Screen, Order Screen, Checkout,etc which displays several features that show the process of getting an order completed.
-The user will be able to pick from a few options for their sandwiches along with their preferred toppings and premium toppings if they wanted to be extra.
-The app
+## Point of sales application in which Users would be able to customize their own sandwich orders.

-APPLICATION FEATURES:
-  Add Sandwich,
-  Regular & Premium toppings,
-  Add extras(Chips & Drink),
-  Checkout

-Get Started: To get started with the application
+This application serves as a way of implementing Object Oriented Analysis and OOP concepts in designing an app that includes classes and interfaces to show how it'll progress as a project that helps someone manage orders for a business and to convert their operation to making salles.
+The project shows sample code including the following:

+*Takes users inputs of Sandwich orders and customize to their liking *Adding both regular and premium toppings along with sides (chips and drink) due to the customers preference *Creation of a UML diagram showcasing the application features *Classes that list features of sandwich orders *Receipts folder with order details from customers

+# Take a look at the UML diagram displaying the whole application system : https://github.com/Chrisescano/The-Bodega/blob/lizata-branch/ClassDiagram/Capstone_2_class_diagram.pdf

+## Found a bug ?
+If you happen to find a bug in this project  or a simple improvement you think would benefit, feel free to submit a pull request

+## Clone the project for your own

+## How to work on this project fo your own uses: